LenaWil/git-explain/git-explain.md

 We could just all use the master branch, but it’s also possible to use a new temporally branch, then asking someone else to review the code, (AKA sending a pull request) and then asking the reviewer to merge that code.
 (AKA merging a pull request) There are git repos where only the _‘dictator’_ (aka scrum master; aka probably Willem) has push permission on the master branch on the main repo and repos where everyone has.
 I don’t know which permission model is the best for this project, my suggestion is though to put some safeguards in place so someone doesn’t mess up the entire repo.

 _(As of 1 April, there are restrictions in place to not directly push to master-branch for everyone except Tijmen and Willem.
 If you want to experiment, please use a fork.
 If you think you can bear the responsibility, please message them.)_

+There are some advanced options for the `pull` command, that make for a cleaner commit history, but they are complicated and outside the scope of this short tutorial.

 ![xkcd github for lesbians](https://imgs.xkcd.com/comics/branding.png)